wavesvoid/rustcamp-improved/0_basics/README.md

 - [Step-by-step instruction to start development in Rust][26]
 - [Awesome collection of crates for productive development in Rust][27]
 - [Awesome Collection of Materials to Learn Rust][28]

+---
+## 3. Knowledge check-in

+- What memory model [Rust] has?
+Is it single-threaded or multiple-threaded?
+Is it synchronous or asynchronous?
+What is the memory layout of the box and vector?
+What are heap and stack?
+Where, but on heap and stack data could live in RAM?
+- What runtime [Rust] has?
+Does it use a GC (garbage collector)?
+- What statically typing means?
+What is a benefit of using it?
+Weak typing vs strong typing?
+Implicit / explicit?
+- What are generics and parametric polymorphism?
+Which problems do they solve?
+- What is nominative typing and structural typing?
+What is difference?
+- What are traits?
+How are they used?
+How do they compare to interfaces?
+What are an auto trait and a blanket impl?
+Uncovered type?
+What is a marker trait?
+- What are static and dynamic dispatches?
+Which should I use, and when?
+What is monomorphisation?
+- What is a crate, module and package in Rust?
+How do they differ?
+How are the used?
+What is workspace?
+- What is cloning?
+What is copying?
+How do they compare?
+What is for trait drop?
+What is special about the trait?
+- What is immutability?
+What is the benefit of using it?
+What is the difference between immutability and const?
+- What are move semantics?
+What are borrowing rules?
+What is the benefit of using them?
+- What is RAII?
+How is it implemented in [Rust]?
+What is the benefit of using it?
+- What are lifetimes?
+Which problems do they solve?
+Which benefits do they give?
+- What is an iterator?
+What is a collection?
+How do they differ?
+How are they used?
+- What are macros?
+Which problems do they solve?
+What is the difference between declarative and procedural macro?
+- How code is tested in [Rust]?
+Where should you put tests and why?
+- What is special about slice?
+What is layout of Rust standard data types?
+Difference between fat and thin pointers?
+- Why [Rust] has `&str` and `String` types?
+How do they differ?
+When should you use them?
+Why str slice coexist with slice?
+What is differnece between `String` and `Vec`?
+- Is [Rust] OOP language?
+Is it possible to use SOLID/GRASP?
+Does it have an inheritance?
+Is Rust functional language?
+What variance rules does Rust have?

+[nav-1]: #1-general-information
+[nav-1-1]: #requirements
+[nav-1-2]: #prerequisites
+[nav-2]: #2-section-theory
+[nav-3]: #3-knowledge-check-in

 [Cargo]: https://github.com/rust-lang/cargo
 [Cargo Book]: https://doc.rust-lang.org/cargo